ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: parsed_scan_list

-    This attribute has been deprecated and may be removed from a future release of  NI-SWITCH.
+    This property has been deprecated and may be removed from a future release of  NI-SWITCH.

     The following table lists the characteristics of this property.